TLA-FLAT/FLAT/docker/add-shibboleth-to-flat/README.md

 Further configuration in /etc/shibboleth will be needed to turn the server into a valid SP and connect it to one or more IdPs

 ## Notes ##

+Configuring a Shibboleth Service Provider is very specific to a setup, so no generic Dockerfile can capture it.
+This module should thus be seen as hints on which Drupal module to install and some basic configuration.

 TODO: bundle the block configuration of the drupal module in Islandora in a Drupal feature module.